How to Beat the UK Plastic Tax in 2024

 Replace Your Packaging with Plastic-Free Packaging

-It might not be possible to reduce the amount of plastic you use in your packaging.
-If that’s the case, then it’s time to look at replacing it.
+Reducing the amount of plastic you use in your packaging might not be possible.
+If that’s the case, it’s time to look at replacing it.

 As compostable and biodegradable packaging are still covered by the PPT (subject to review), let’s look at some alternatives.

-If you’re thinking about replacing your packaging, why not source it from a sustainable packaging supplier.
+If you’re considering replacing your packaging, why not source it from a sustainable packaging supplier?

 We’re also officially carbon neutral, which means we balance out any CO₂ we release into the atmosphere through climate-positive activities.